ECN-SEC-SMP/tp4-note-delfouilloux_ravain_rossard/README.md

 Create a class diagram in your report that considers this new information.
 Then, implement the new classes ZU, ZAU, ZA, and ZN according to the design of your class diagram.
 Overload the << operator for ZU, ZAU, ZA, and ZN, specifying the class and adapting the output to write relevant information for each class.

-Figure 4.1 provides an example of the expected screen output for different types of plots.
+Figure 3 provides an example of the expected screen output for different types of plots.

 ![Alt text](readme_sources/image3.png)

-Example of screen displays of information about plots of different types.
+Figure 3 - Example of screen displays of information about plots of different types.

 The names and buildable percentages can be entirely random.
 Illustrate the implementation of your plots with test cases.